typetools/jdk/README.md

 Build JDK 21u (not the main JDK!) to detect errors.

-Diff with OpenJDK to detect errors and to copy back changes.
+Diff JDK 21 with the upstream commit of OpenJDK, to detect errors and to copy back changes.

 ## Design